DAF201/DAF201/README.md

-# NOT IN US RIGHT NOW, NO ACCESS TO SERVER TOO
+# NOT IN USA RIGHT NOW, NO ACCESS TO SERVER TOO SINCE NOV 1
 (it looks like someone unpluged my server's cable)